alikamp/Parks-Node-Ejection-Protocol/SUPPORT.md

 I grew up on Kauai.
 Joined the Navy in January 2000, qualified for nuclear engineering, chose special warfare instead.
 Served until 2005, came home, and started building things.

 Physical products first — footrests, medical devices, automotive prototypes.
 Designed, prototyped, and sold them myself.
-Then software — employee perk platforms, sports wagering, video marketplaces.
+Then software — employee perk platforms, item vs item ebay wagers, video marketplaces.
 Three startups across a decade, all built solo or as technical lead, all first-to-market in their category.

 Applied to Y Combinator roughly twenty times over the past two decades.
 In 2012, in their application section that asks "if you've considered applying with other ideas, list them here," I wrote that if I had significant capital I would build an AI system using GPUs to create a language model, because AI would need to master language first.